Alousseyni/image_process/readme.txt

-# This repository is a short brief throught my image processus journey
+# This repository is a short brief throught out my image processus journey